Ecconia/Ecconia-LogicWorld-Mods/CustomChatManager/Readme.md

     - `/help` : Prints a list of all commands.
     - `/list` : Prints a list of all connected players.
     - `/tps` : Allows anyone to change the simulation speed and state.
+    - `/mods` : Lists all mods that are installed on the server.
+    - `/savesize` : Prints how big the save file is.

+You can just uncomment the commands and features that you do not like to use in the mods main class.

 It is made for the server and only runs there.